vasilakisfil/Introspected-REST/README.md

 #### 9.3.5.
 Automatic documentation generation
 Possibly the API will provide a MicroType targeted to humans and not machines that contains informational descriptions and explanations.
-It should be noted that this information must not be needed for a client to parse and understand the API responses, and even for humans such information should weight very little compared to the rest metadata.
+It should be noted that **this information must not be needed for a client to parse and understand the API responses**, and even for humans such information should weight very little compared to the rest metadata.

 In the same way, the API should **automate the generation of the documentation using all metadata from all MicroTypes for every resource**.